canchen257/Getting_and_Cleaning_Data/CodeBook.md

 * subject: The participant ID (1-30)
 * activityName:  Six class labels with their activity names ("Walking,Walking_Upstairs,Walking_Downstairs,Sitting,Standing,Laying")

-##Combine the test data and the training data together
+##Combining the test data and the training data together
-Since the test data and the training data are separated into two different files in the original files, which are named as _"X_test"_ and _"X_train"_,respectively.
+Since the test data,the training data, the participant ID and acitivityNumber(stored in _"subject_train"_and_"y_train_",respectively for train data and _"subject_test"_and_"x_train"_respectively for test data) are separated into two different files in the original files, which are named as _"X_test"_ and _"X_train"_,respectively.
 When Dealing in R programming, we first need to read two _txt_ files.
 Using the key function _read.table()_.
 We should pay attention to what is the separated symbol in the original files, since it is an important parameter in _read.table()_ function.

-After reading these two original files into two different data.frames, we need to combine these data.frames together by using the commond _rbind()_ function and finally we get the training data and test data together.
+After reading these two original files into different data.frames, we need to combine these data.frames together by using the commond _rbind()_ function and finally we get the training data, the test data, the participant ID and their activity number together.

-##Extracted the measuresments on the mean and standard deviation from original data set
+##Extracting the measuresments on the mean and standard deviation from original data set
 The key extract command needs to use _grep()_ function.
 After using it, we can get the specific measurement from the above data.
 The measurements we need are listed below.
 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y